hongkongkiwi/deno-aws-lambda-wrapper/README.md

 ## Quick Start

-The adapter provides three main handler types that can be used together:
+The adapter supports both buffered and streaming handlers.
+Choose the appropriate type based on your needs:

+### Buffered Handlers

+For traditional request-response patterns with complete payloads:

-### HTTP Handler
+#### HTTP Handler (Buffered)

-For handling API Gateway requests:

 ```ts
 const httpHandler = async (